thanhthu1203/Web-Lab2-ITCSIU24083/README.md

 # 🤖 1.
 PROJECT OVERVIEW

-This project implements an **Intelligent Vacuum Cleaner Agent** operating in a **grid-based simulated environment**.
+This project implements an **Intelligent Vacuum Cleaner Agent** operating in a **grid-based simulation environment**.

 The agent is capable of:
 - Exploring unknown space
 - Detecting and cleaning dirt
 - Avoiding obstacles (walls)
-- Returning to the home position after task completion
+- Returning to home position after task completion
-- Using classical AI search algorithms
+- Using classical AI search algorithms (BFS, DFS, A*)

-The simulation includes a **Tkinter GUI interface** for real-time visualization.
+A **Tkinter-based GUI** is used for real-time visualization of the environment.

 ---